tristann21/tristann21.github.io/_pages/Guides/RoL VM guide.md

 Launch the Virtual Machine Manager and check if it boots successfully.
 It should start up; if not, there has been an issue.

-# Setting up secondary GPU passthrough with OVMF
+# Setting Up Secondary GPU Passthrough With OVMF
 ***
 ## Verifying IOMMU groups